Jaleesa Jaikaran on Her Beauty Podcast and Journey to Becoming a Makeup ArtistJanuary 20, 2022

 Tell us about your journey in the beauty industry.

 I was helping with the organization of a fashion show in Trinidad and they kept asking me to walk in the show.
 After much resistance, I gave in and was told I needed to buy my own foundation.
-I was pissed about that.
-My view at that time was that foundation was heavy and cakey.
-I bought the foundation, though, and immediately fell in love.
+I was pissed!
+At the time I thought foundation was heavy and cakey.
+But, I bought the foundation and immediately fell in love.
 I started buying new makeup when I got paid and would practice every Sunday by watching videos and researching everything I could find.
 [During] this discovery phase is when I started my YouTube channel.

 When did you realize makeup was your passion?

 I always knew I loved makeup, but I didn't realize it could be my career.
 My initial goal was to be in marketing — I lived on sites like Ad Age and Ad Week.
 When I started doing clients and seeing their reactions, it was amazing.
 Ever since buying that foundation, I found myself buying books of all kinds — photography, lighting, face painting — anything that would make me a better artist.